 The review summarized that integrating ML into cancer imaging represents a significant advancement in oncology.
 It highlighted the transformative potential of ML technologies to improve diagnostic accuracy, enable early detection, and support personalized treatment strategies.
 However, the authors emphasized the need for ongoing research to address challenges related to data quality and model interpretability.

 Future work should prioritize developing standardized protocols for data collection and annotation while exploring innovative approaches to enhance model transparency.
-Addressing these challenges will enable the healthcare community to fully leverage ML’s potential to improve cancer care and patient outcomes, paving the way for more effective and efficient diagnostic solutions in oncology.
+Addressing these challenges will enable the healthcare community to fully leverage ML’s potential to improve cancer care and patient outcomes.

 Journal Reference